Plokie/Voxel_Miner/README.md

 #  Voxel Miner
 ### A C++ DX11 Minecraft clone
 ## Info
-This was originally started as  university project, but I kept working on it and decided to make the code public.
+This was originally started as a university project, but I kept working on it and decided to make the code public.
 There's probably some iffy code in places but I'm overall pretty happy with it!

-(P.S.
-The entire lighting system is old and bad and doesn't work, it's overdue a complete remake.
-Try to ignore it for now :p)

 ## Todo / Roadmap
 You can see the roadmap at https://trello.com/b/w3MwgsMt/programming